glenjamin/mocha-multi/README.md

 Could this be a bit less hacky?
 -------------------------------

- * If visionmedia/mocha#1059 is accepted upstream, then the process.exit hack is no longer needed
+ * Once a new version of mocha containing visionmedia/mocha#1059 is released then the process.exit hack is no longer needed

  * If visionmedia/mocha#1061 is accepted upstream, I only need to hijack stdout, and can leave stderr alone